Managing Blogs

 7. Enter a tag or two to help others search for the blog post.

-8. In the Associations section, check the appropriate Blog about Page title.
+8. In the Associations section, check the appropriate Blog about Page title or deselect the checkbox to remove the association.

 9. Click on the Save changes button.